-The report emphasises Ireland's commitment to reducing 50% of carbon emissions by 2030, starting from a local-based approach, through the use of a Place-Based Approach called the DZ (Decarbonisation Zone) approach within the framework of the National Climate Plan 2023 (CAP23).
+The report emphasises Ireland's commitment to reducing 50% of carbon emissions by 2030, starting from a local-based approach, through the use of a Place-Based Approach called the DZ approach within the framework of the National Climate Plan 2023 (CAP23).
 Achieving these ambitious goals solely through a top-down approach, where emissions are calculated at a national level, may not be sufficient.
-Hence, the DZ approach, based on local and higher-resolution data for CO2 sources and emissions is considered more accurate and effective.
+Hence, the DZ approach, based on local and more accurate data for CO2 sources and emissions is considered more accurate and effective.
 The DZ approach emphasizes a place-based approach, considering local conditions and promoting collaboration among stakeholders to develop tailored policies and solutions.

-The data used in this report took into consideration the local dataset on population, household characteristics, transport patterns and vehicle ownership, local business localization, land use and waste production.
-Emissions factors convert GHGs into $CO_2$ equivalent.
-When the local data were unavailable or incomplete, the calculations were supported by national-level data provided by MapEIre for the Agriculture and Industrial sectors, to be able to obtain the total $CO_2$ emissions.
+The data used in this report took into consideration the local dataset on population, household characteristics, transport patterns and vehicle ownership, local business localisation, land use and waste production.
+Emissions factors convert GHGs into CO_2 equivalent.
+When the local data were unavailable or incomplete, the calculations were supported by national-level data provided by MapEIre for the Agriculture and Industrial sectors, to be able to obtain the total CO_2 emissions.

-The DZ of Carndonagh presented specific boundaries that didn't allow direct retrieval of data from the National Census; therefore, some assumptions were set to provide the best level of data accuracy.
-In other cases, where data were incomplete or insufficient, other datasets or information filled the gaps in the knowledge.
+The DZ of Falcarragh and Gortahork presented specific boundaries that didn't allow direct retrieval of data from the National Census; therefore, some assumptions were set to provide the best level of data accuracy.
+In other cases, where data were incomplete or insufficient other datasets or information filled in knowledge gaps.

-The GHGs emissions of Carndonagh DZ totalled 34.27 ktCO2e the sectoral breakdown is shown in the is shown in the following page and detailed and explained in the report.
+The GHGs emissions for Falcarragh and Gortahork DZ totalled 39.17ktCO2e, the sectoral breakdown is shown in the following page and detailed and explained in the report.

 In summary, the DZ approach is a localized strategy to meet Ireland's emission reduction targets and emphasise the role of Local Authorities to meet these targets.
-The BEI report serves as a critical foundation for developing climate action plans within the DZs by understanding local emission conditions and energy use.
+The BEI report serves as a critical foundation for developing climate action plans within the DZs by understanding local emissions and energy use.